Rakshit Shetty Was Alarmed By The Cauvery’s Condition! To Ride Across Coorg To Spread Awareness

 Several celebrities have come forward to support Sadhguru's initiative to save rivers.
 Kannada actor Rakshit Shetty says he was alarmed by a video that he watched recently, that talked about the deplorable state of Cauvery river.
 In an interview with Times of India, the actor has spoken in detail about growing up around water bodies and the significance it holds in his life.

-He has also revealed that he would be a part of the bike riding initiative, which has been planned to with meet with people and spread awareness about the ongoing issue.
+He has also revealed that he would be a part of the bike riding initiative, which has been planned to meet with people and spread awareness about the ongoing issue.

 Remembering his childhood, Rakshit told the publication, "My earliest memories are of learning to swim, as a five-year-old, in the kalyani (temple tank) of our neighbouring temple.
 The subsequent years saw me head to the backwaters behind my ajji's home in Manipura, a village in Udupi."